tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/智能分层存储简介_intl_en.md

 You can use the following APIs to configure INTELLIGENT TIERING:

 1. Use RESTful APIs to enable INTELLIGENT TIERING for your bucket.
-For more information, please see the following API documents:
+For more information, see the following API documentation:
 	- [PUT Bucket IntelligentTiering](https://intl.cloud.tencent.com/document/product/436/38314)
 	- [GET Bucket IntelligentTiering](https://intl.cloud.tencent.com/document/product/436/38315)
 2. After enabling INTELLIGENT TIERING for the bucket, use the following APIs to store the object in the INTELLIGENT TIERING storage class: